L-spaces, taut foliations, and graph manifolds: Introduction

 If \(Y\) is a closed orientable graph manifold, we show that \(Y\) admits a coorientable taut foliation if and only if \(Y\) is not an L-space.
 Combined with previous work of Boyer and Clay, this implies that \(Y\) is an L-space if and only if \(\pi_1(Y)\) is not left-orderable.

-\subsection{Introduction}
+\section{Introduction}

 An L-space is a rational homology sphere $Y$ with simplest possible Heegaard Floer homology,\footnote{We use Floer homology with coefficients in $\bZ/2\bZ$.
-Other coefficient systems are discussed at the end of the paper.} in the sense that $\dim\HFhat(Y)= |H_1(Y;\bZ)|$.
-Ozsv\'ath and Szab\'o have shown, by an argument analogous to one used by Kronheimer and Mrowka in the monopole setting \cite{KM1997}, that the existence of a $C^2$ coorientable taut foliation ensures that $\dim\HFhat(Y)> |H_1(Y;\bZ)|$ \cite{OSz2004}.
+Other coefficient systems are discussed at the end of the paper.} in the sense that $\rank\HFhat(Y)= |H_1(Y;\bZ)|$.
+Ozsv\'ath and Szab\'o have shown, by an argument analogous to one used by Kronheimer and Mrowka in the monopole setting \cite{KM1997}, that the existence of a $C^2$ coorientable taut foliation ensures that $\rank\HFhat(Y)> |H_1(Y;\bZ)|$ \cite{OSz2004}.
 That is, L-spaces do not admit $C^2$ coorientable taut foliations.

 For certain classes of manifolds the converse is known to hold.
-In particular, for Seifert fibred spaces with base orbifold $S^2$, Lisca and Stipsicz have shown that if $Y$ is not an L-space then $Y$ admits a coorientable taut foliation \cite{LS2007}.
-(In fact, it can be shown that the two conditions are equivalent for all Seifert fibred spaces; see \cite{BGW2013}.)
+In particular, for Seifert fibered spaces with base orbifold $S^2$, Lisca and Stipsicz have shown that if $Y$ is not an L-space then $Y$ admits a coorientable taut foliation \cite{LS2007}.
+(In fact, it can be shown that the two conditions are equivalent for all Seifert fibered spaces; see \cite{BGW2013}.)
 The main result of this note extends Lisca and Stipsicz's result to general graph manifolds.
-Recall that a graph manifold is a prime three-manifold admitting a JSJ decomposition into pieces admitting Seifert fibred structures.
+Recall that a graph manifold is a prime three-manifold admitting a JSJ decomposition into pieces admitting Seifert fibered structures.

 \begin{theorem} Let $Y$ be a closed, connected, orientable graph manifold.
 If $Y$ is not an L-space then $Y$ admits a $C^0$ coorientable taut foliation. \end{theorem}